Hassocks: Sport

-In late 2010 the 30-year-old sports pavilion was demolished to make way for a new 'green' building designed by Ecotecture and completed in April 2011.
-The new building is state of the art and built to very stringent airtight tolerances utilising the latest air source heat pump technologies.
+In late 2010 the 30-year-old sports pavilion was demolished to make way for a new building utilising the latest air source heat pump technologies.

 There are several specific football pitches in Adastra Park where both junior and senior games are played and the park is also the home to Keymer & Hassocks Cricket Club the primary users of the sports pavilion.
 Adastra Park also has a skate park and two playgrounds suitable for children of all ages.
 A 5 a-side football competition often takes place in August in the park, in which teams from the whole of the south east compete in a day long tournament.

 Hassocks F.C. play at the nearby Beacon Ground with the first team playing in SCFL Div One.

 In addition there are three municipal tennis courts in Adastra Park and the 'Weald Tennis and Squash Club' on South Bank is a significant club in the village.

 Hassocks Sports Centre is situated within the grounds of Downlands Community School and is operated by Freedom Leisure.
 Facilities include an indoor sports hall, a multi-purpose dance studio, a full sized 4g astro turf football pitch and a gym.